 A common question popping up right now relates to dealing with 1099 forms.
-Do you need to only acquire a 1099-K form provided by PayPal or a similar third party payment processor, or should your client also send your business a 1099-MISC/NEC form?!
-With new tax laws that came out in 2020, this issue is getting really confusing for freelancers who have clients pay through PayPal and then get BOTH forms (one from PayPal and one from their client) by the time they file their taxes.
+Do you need to only acquire a 1099-K form provided by PayPal or a similar third-party payment processor, or should your client also send your business a 1099-MISC/NEC form?!
+Since 2020, tax laws and regulations have changed almost every year and this issue is getting really confusing for freelancers who have clients pay through, say, PayPal and then get BOTH forms (one from PayPal and one from their client) by the time they file their taxes.

-The dual forms, if not handled properly, can show the IRS you are making double your income and then the IRS assumes you should be charged accordingly for your tax liability.
-For example, if you make $20,000 a year freelancing and all of your clients pay via PayPal, but then they all send you 1099-MISC forms, it appears you are making $40,000 a year.
-The IRS is going to see the larger amount and tax you for it OR alternatively, audit you because it appears you are underreporting your income.
+Dual forms like this, if not handled properly, can show the IRS you are making double your income and then the IRS assumes you should be charged accordingly for your tax liability.
+For example, if you make $20,000 a year freelancing and all of your clients pay via PayPal, but then they all send you 1099-NEC forms AND PayPal sends you a 1099K form, it appears you are making $40,000 a year.
+The IRS is going to see the larger amount and tax you on it OR alternatively, audit you because it appears you are underreporting your income.

 This is confusing, so let's dive deeper into the differences between the forms.